The following retirement options are available to Stanford faculty:

 Use of Research Funds by Retired Faculty

 Faculty may accumulate research support balances from a variety of funding sources during their tenure at Stanford.
 Upon a faculty member’s retirement, there is no entitlement to continued access to these funds.
 Retired faculty may, however, request an exception to this policy, allowing continued use of balances to support ongoing research needs.
-Such requests should be directed to the appropriate department chair and must be approved by the Dean.
+Such requests must be approved by the Dean.